Logo Voyage

 Get in by plane: Alcock & Brown's aircraft gets acquainted with Derrygilmlagh Bog

-See Galway for long distance routes.
-From Galway, road N59 runs west to Clifden (79 km) then loops north to Letterfrack and Westport, County Mayo.
+See Galway for long distance routes by road and rail.
+From Galway, road N59 runs west to Clifden (79 km) then loops north to Letterfrack and Westport in County Mayo.

-Citylink Bus 923 and Bus Éireann 419 between them run every hour or two from Galway via Oughterard and Maam Cross to Clifden (90 min); a couple of buses continue to Letterfrack and Cleggan.
+Citylink Bus 923 runs every hour or two from Galway via Oughterard and Maam Cross to Clifden (90 min); four of these continue to Letterfrack or Cleggan.
 This is a scenic drive across Connemara with views of Lough Corrib, numerous smaller lakes and the Twelve Bens mountain range.
-Train and bus connections are available from Dublin, Cork and Limerick in Galway.

 Get around